picosh/docs/posts/how-it-works.md

 we use to enable all our SSH apps to work seamlessly with SSH clients.

 Whenever a user uploads a file to our SSH app, we don't actually store anything on our VM from the user.
-Instead we transfer the file to our database and sometimes our object store.
+Instead we transfer the file to our database or our object store.

 We support a few clients for file uploads: